College of Health

 Micheal Gusmano, Associate Dean for Academic Affairs

 College of Health programs prepare students for a myriad of careers in the healthcare field, broadly defined.
-Through a multi-disciplinary approach, with an emphasis on data science and methodology, students receive an applied education.
-The college offers both BA and BS degrees as well as major and minor programs that integrate ethics, cultural understanding, and social justice.
-Hands-on, experiential learning is at the center of a College of Health degree.
-Regardless of their major, all students will have the opportunity to engage in health-related research projects, field experiences, internships, study abroad programs, or other types of experiential learning.
-With this experiential and holistic approach to health, students understand how health fits into the larger world around us—it isn’t just about health care, but accessibility, community involvement, and much more.
+Students receive an applied education through a multi-disciplinary approach, emphasizing data science and methodology.
+The college offers BA and BS degrees and major and minor programs that integrate ethics, cultural understanding, and social justice.
+Hands-on, experiential learning is central to a College of Health degree.
+Regardless of their major, all students can engage in health-related research projects, field experiences, internships, study abroad programs, or other types of experiential learning.
+With this experiential and holistic approach to health, students understand how health fits into the larger world around us—it isn’t just about healthcare, but accessibility, community involvement, and much more.